 All NYTS Doctor of Ministry program tracks have a common curricular structure, even if they are offered in different tracks, specialized areas, or formats (intensive or semester-long).
 The following is the design of the curriculum:

 The Leadership Formation Seminar is designed to help students reflect upon and develop leadership skills in their various contexts by exploring substantive, methodological, conceptual, and practical issues of leadership with the view of shaping the student’s practice of leadership in her or his ministry.
-The Seminar is also designed to provide students with a cross-cultural and transdisciplinary understanding of the linkages among spirituality, transformation, and pastoral leadership competencies and skills that lead to empowerment in urban and global settings.
+The Seminar is also designed to provide students with a cross-cultural and trans-disciplinary understanding of the linkages among spirituality, transformation, and pastoral leadership competencies and skills that lead to empowerment in urban and global settings.
 Assessment of ones gifts and competencies in ministry takes place in this seminar.

 Orientation and Evaluation Sessions are integral to the first year curriculum of the program.
 These provide opportunities for more sustained community life and sharing and comprehensive assessment and evaluation.
 Upon successful completion of the basic work and favorable evaluations for the first year, the student is allowed to move to Year Two.

 Independent Studies or Research is designed, under supervision by selected NYTS faculty, to provide students with the opportunity independently to pursue in depth topics related to their areas of interest for the purpose of developing an area or areas of competence, expertise, or specialization, relevant to their individual ministries.
 This independent work is assigned as needed and is normally scheduled for the summer between the second and third semesters of the program.